-T-Mobile CFO expects more U.S. wireless consolidation, says merger with Sprint is 'logical'Alex Wagner - Deputy Managing Editor, News Desk
+T-Mobile CFO expects more U.S. wireless consolidation, says merger with Sprint is 'logical'Alex Wagner - Editorial Director of News and Content

 Speaking to Reuters, T-Mobile CFO Braxton Carter said that he expects more wireless mergers to take place in the U.S. and went on to suggest that a partnership between T-Mobile and Sprint would make sense.
 "It's the logical ultimate combination," Carter said of the deal, explaining that he feels that AT&T and Verizon have a duopoly on the U.S. wireless market and that a combined T-Mobile and Sprint would help to create "a more competitive environment."